Frequently Asked Questions

 Yes!
 We work hard to keep the salon calm for all the dogs by teaching them that it is a safe place and they don't need to bark while they are here.
 We have additional 'support staff' on duty to allow the dogs to see and feel that someone is there at all times.
 Often when they bark, it is due to the fact that they are alone and want to be released (they want you to know they are there).
 Comforting them is important.
 Barking dogs make barking dogs, so when the others feel and notice we are a quiet salon, they do not feel the need to bark.
 Sometimes we get a new client that will bark, but after a few visits, they realize it isn't necessary.
 The grooming process can be stressful for some, so it is very important that we don't add to the stress by having a loud stressful environment.
 Dogs are so smart, they know when you tell them 'no' and they understand the routine once they have done it a few times.
 Please do your best to keep your pet quiet when they arrive and when they leave.
 However, do not feel bad if they are so excited to see you that they just can't contain their voice.
 We understand.
 Please do not be mean to your pet or hit them for barking.
 A firm no and consistent correction will allow them to understand over time that they don't need to bark.
 We love them and we want them to feel so comfortable that they can relax when they are here.

 I'm a member and get coupons in my email.
 Can I "stack" them?

 Yes!
-As long as the coupon hasn't been used yet (each coupon is for a single use) up to three coupons can be used for a single service.
+As long as the coupon hasn't been used yet (each coupon is for single use) up to two coupons can be used for a single service.
 Each coupon is valid for 60 days after they are sent out.